 Bleeding — The main problem that aspirin can cause is internal bleeding.
-Most often it causes bleeding in the gastrointestinal tract (primarily the stomach and small intestines) that is not usually fatal.
+Most often, it causes bleeding in the gastrointestinal tract (primarily the stomach and small intestines) that is not usually fatal.
 But bleeding can also occur at other sites, with bleeding in the brain being the most serious.

 The risk of bleeding while taking aspirin is not the same for everyone.
 Some people, such as those with peptic ulcers (ulcers in the stomach or small intestine), are more prone to bleeding than others.
-(See "Patient information: Peptic ulcer disease (Beyond the Basics)".)
+(See "Patient education: Peptic ulcer disease (Beyond the Basics)".)

 Factors that increase a person’s risk of having a gastrointestinal bleed while on aspirin include: